nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 ```

 The default KDF algorithm is PBKDF#2, using 250,000 iterations, with a salt
-length of 16 byte, and SHA3-384 for hashing.
+length of 16 byte and SHA3-384 for hashing.

 **TIP**: You may override the default hash algorithm which is being used in a
 new options instance in the static `KdfPbKdf2Options.DefaultHashAlgorithm`